rockettheme/docs/Docs/joomla/basic/how_to_edit_the_logo.md

 Editing the logo on a RocketTheme template is fairly simple.
 There are two primary methods of getting the job done.

-First, you'll have to decide whether you want to create a "default logo" that is easy to go back to after any temporary or seasonal logos, or a promotional "replacement logo".
+First, you will have to decide whether you want to create a "default logo" that is easy to go back to after any temporary or seasonal logos, or a promotional "replacement logo".

 The easiest method to use a "replacement logo" is to use the **Logo Picker** method.
 Alternatively, you can use the **Manual Logo Change** method to change your default logo, outright.
-We've outlined these two primary methods below.
+We have outlined these two primary methods below.

 ### The Logo Picker